Hirosvk/slack_ttt/README.md

 ***Integration Test:***
 This [jasmine spec][jasmine_file] tests API endpints.
 It sends actual HTTP requests to the server and verifies responses.
 I originally attempted using `runs()` and `waitsFor()` to properly tests the responses of asynchronous calls.
 However, I soon learned that they were deprecated features in newer versions of Jasmine.
 Instead, I  chained multiple HTTP calls using callbacks, and by passing the optional `done()` callback on `beforeEach()` and `it()` blocks.
 [Reference][Jasmin_doc]

-I ran the Jasmine spec in two spec runner; one to test the local server in the development environment, the other to test the production environment after the deployment to Heroku.
+I ran the Jasmine spec in two different spec runners; one to test the local server in the development environment, the other to test the production environment after the deployment to Heroku.
 Since the spec was not run in the test environment, I manually reset the database state with [this test-only controller method][games#destroy_all] so that all specs are run independently from the others.
 (It might not have been the best practice, but it served my purpose just this time.)

-After the initial implementation of the game, I changed the `#challenge` method so that it makes a request to Slack API `users.list` to confirm the users' active status.
-The change is not reflected on the Jasmine specs, and I manually tested the new feature on the Slack Channels directly.
+After the initial implementation of the game, I changed the `#challenge` method so that it makes a request to Slack API to confirm the users' active status.
+The change is not reflected on the Jasmine specs, because I manually tested the new feature on the Slack Channels directly.
 Please note that most Jasmine specs fail with the current implementation.

 [technical_note]:#tech_note
 [slack_link]:https://ae27583885test0.slack.com/messages/general/